react-component/.github/README.md

 # Github Actions
----

-React Component Github Actions CI workflow template.
+🤖 React Component Github Actions CI workflow template.

-## How to use?
+## 💬 How to use?

-1、 On GitHub, navigate to the main page of the repository.
+1、On GitHub, navigate to the main page of the repository.

 2、Under your repository name, click Actions.